LIAMLEELYM/resume/README.md

 ## WORK EXPERIENCE
 **Business Operations Officer @ CLPS GLOGAL (_June 2024 - Present_)**
-- Assist in managing daily global business operations;
+- Assist in managing daily global business operations, Supporting international business including HK, Japan, and USA regions, Monitoring the team performance by region, generating comprehensive monthly analysis reports, and cross-referencing multiple data sources;
-- Monitor end-to-end operations such as CRM records, order fulfillment records, email records, and system records.
+- Monitor and review business fulfillment status and data updates, and make sure information is uploaded and maintained accurately, ensure all business data are properly stored and synchronized within the system.
-- Conduct research and data analysis to support business planning.
-- Prepare reports with accurate data for management review.
+- Conduct research and data analysis to support business planning and prepare reports with accurate data for management review;
-- Support the implementation of operational policies, procedures, and guidelines.
+- Support the implementation of operational policies, procedures, and guidelines;
-- Collaborate with different functional departments to verify data accuracy as needed.
+- Collaborate with different functional departments to verify data accuracy as needed;

 **Internship: Mylink Centre Business Development Role @ CHINA MOBILE HONG KONG (_September 2023 - June 2024_)**
 - Contributed to efficient data operations by assisting with regular data tasks, and assisted in analyzing the platform sales data such as GMV, and gross profit to identify monthly sales trends.